Knowledge Hub

 Table of Contents

-Natural language processing systems comprise multiple interconnected components, each addressing specific aspects of language understanding and generation.
-Text preprocessing forms the foundation, encompassing tokenization (breaking text into words or subwords), normalization (standardizing formats), stop word removal, and morphological analysis through stemming or lemmatization that reduces words to their base forms.
+NLP systems are built from layered, interconnected components that each handle a specific dimension of language.
+Text preprocessing forms the foundation — encompassing tokenization (splitting text into words or subwords), normalization, stop word removal, and lemmatization that reduces words to their base form before any analysis begins.

 Syntactic analysis examines grammatical structure through part-of-speech tagging, dependency parsing, and constituency parsing, enabling systems to understand sentence structure and relationships between words.
 Semantic analysis moves beyond structure to meaning, incorporating named entity recognition that identifies people, organizations, and locations, word sense disambiguation that resolves ambiguous terms, and semantic role labeling that identifies relationships between entities and actions.